 - Grease a 9″ pie dish or square baking pan with butter or coconut oil, set aside.

 - Once the dough has doubled in size, lightly cover rolling pin and flat surface with flour.
 Roll out dough into a 15×9 inch rectangle.
 Be patient, and roll gently.
 If you’re new to this it could take some practice!
 Don’t use too much flour or your dough will be stiff.

-- Using spatula, spread softened butter on dough, sprinkle on sugar, cinnamon, ginger and nutmeg.
+- Using spatula, spread softened butter on dough, sprinkle on sugar, cinnamon, ginger, nutmeg and cloves.
 Roll up dough into a log shape then place the dough seam side down.
 Use a large sharp knife and gently cut into 9 rolls, or use floss to lift up from under the dough.
 Transfer rolls to prepared dish and allow to rise in a warm, draft-free environment.
 Again, you can use the warm oven tip above.

 - Once the rolls have risen again slightly, preheat oven to 350F (take rolls out and wait for oven to get up to 350F).
 Bake cinnamon rolls for 20 minutes, until lightly browned.
 Then, if necessary, cover top of rolls with foil and bake for an additional 5 minutes.
 Covering the rolls for the last 5-10 minutes will prevent them from getting too brown on the top.

 - Make the cream cheese frosting: In medium bowl using electric hand mixer (or stand mixer with paddle attachment) beat softened cream cheese until light and fluffy then add yogurt.
 Add in extract and powdered sugar; mix on low speed until combined.
 Spread on slightly cooled gingerbread cinnamon rolls.
 Best served immediately while warm.
 Enjoy!